Giladr11/OS_PROJECT/README.md

 - **Switching to Protected Mode**: Transition the CPU to protected mode for advanced memory management.

-- **Transferring Control to Kernel**: Jump to the kernel's entry point to begin execution.
+- **Transferring Control to Kernel**: Jump to the kernel's entry address to begin execution.

 ## PART 2: Implementing The Kernel